neuromorphicsystems/custom-llm-document-assistant/README.md

 ## Installation

 1. Clone the repository:
-2. Install required dependencies
+2. Install required dependencies, or user docker image
-3. 3.
-Install Ollama by following the instructions at [Ollama's official website](https://ollama.ai/).
+3. Install Ollama by following the instructions at [Ollama's official website](https://ollama.ai/).

 ## Usage